 - How to get to Salar de Uyuni, Bolivia (and the worst flight ever)

-- Why I didn’t like Copacabana, Bolivia
+- Why I didn’t love Copacabana, Bolivia (and what to do instead)